m0mosenpai/p3/README.md

 One difference between batch and interactive modes: in interactive mode, a prompt is printed (`wsh> `).
 In batch mode, no prompt should be printed.

 You should structure your shell such that it creates a process for each new command (the exception are `built-in` commands, discussed below).
 Your basic shell should be able to parse a command and run the program corresponding to the command.
-For example, if the user types `ls -la /tmp`, your shell should run the program `/bin/ls` with the given arguments `-la` and `/tmp` (how does the shell know to run `/bin/ls`?
+For example, if the user types `cp -r /tmp /tmp2`, your shell should run the program `/bin/cp` with the given arguments `-r`, `/tmp` and `/tmp2` (how does the shell know to run `/bin/cp`?
 It’s something called the shell **path**; more on this below).

 ## Structure